Jul 10, 2026

 FAQ

-4. Is it safe to take magnesium every night?
+Can I take magnesium citrate every night?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.